andrewdempsey2018/Maze-Runner/README.md

 This a single player game where the player guides their character from the start of a maze to the end within a time limit.
 There are multiple mazes to explore and each one is more complex and challenging than the last.

 The game is compatible with mobile devices as well as desktop computers in a variety of browsers.
 The player controls the character by clicking or tapping the part of the screen that they want to move to.

+### How to play

+The player controls the green square and must guide it to the exit (a yellow square).
+To get to the exit, the player must navigate the maze.
+This is acheived by clicking or tapping the point in the map where the player would like to go.
+The green square will then travel to that location.

 ## UX